Rotaerk/haskellTutorial/Chapter1.md

 Chapter 1 - Hello World
 =======================

-In your command-line shell, navigate to the `ch1/` directory.
+In a command-line shell, create a new folder for the code you will write in this chapter, and then navigate into it.
+Below, this folder will be referred to as `ch1/`.

 Expressions and Evaluation
 ------